A Travel Price Comparison for Families, Couples, and Backpackers Amsterdam vs. Munich for Nightlife, Music, Backpackers, and Attractions

 Which is Bigger, Amsterdam or Munich?

-Munich is bigger, and its population is about 70% larger than the population of Amsterdam.
-When comparing the population of Amsterdam vs. Munich, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Munich has a larger population, and is about 70% larger than the population of Amsterdam.
+When comparing the sizes of Amsterdam and Munich, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Amsterdam or Munich?